-As a sports presenter for beIN Sports and an avid supporter of the Barcelona Football Club since he was 12 years old, Saadon has had the good fortune of covering the FIFA World Cups in South Africa in 2010, Brazil in 2014 and Russia 2018, and he's really looking forward to covering the World Cup in his home country in 2022.
+As a sports presenter for beIN Sports and an avid supporter of the Barcelona Football Club since he was 12 years old, Saadon has had the good fortune of covering the FIFA World Cups in South Africa in 2010, Brazil in 2014 and Russia 2018, and he's really looking forward to covering the World Cup in his home country in 2022, he told SC.

 When Qatar won the bidding to host the 2022 FIFA World Cup in 2010, Saadon was studying for his Master's degree in Broadcast Journalism (he has a Bachelor's degree in Sports Science from Qatar University) at Goldsmiths, University of London.
 He was also the assigned Al Jazeera Sports journalist in London to cover UK's bid for the 2018 hosting rights at the time.